-Disclosure Item Response Does any employee of USAID LinkSME or of the Administrative Procedures Control Agency under the Office of Government : own any stock or have any other interest in the financial performance of your firm? □Yes □No navment from your firm? □Yes □No your firm? □Yes □No □Yes □No have any debts owed or payable to your firm? □Yes □No If you have answered YES to any questions in Part I above, please provide an explanation including:
+Disclosure Item Response I. Does any employee of USAID LinkSME or of Agency for Enterprise Development (AED) under Ministry of Planning and Investment (MPI): own any stock or have any other interest in the financial performance of your firm? □Yes □No have any financial or business interest in, including any right or claim to payment from, your firm? □Yes □No serve as an officer, director, employee, consultant, agent or partner of your firm? □Yes □No 4. provide services to your firm? □Yes □No

-Name(s) of employee(s):

-Position(s):

-Nature of the financial interest(s):

-Value of the financial interest(s):

-Disclosed person(s) involved in the preparation of the Offer? □Yes □No)

-Disclosed person(s) to be involved in the expected scope of work in the

-subcontract? □Yes □No

-Has any employee or former employee of USAID LinkSME or of the Administrative Procedures Control Agency under the Office of the Government:

-been offered or promised any employment at, stock or ownership in, or □Yes

-other financial benefit from your firm within the previous 12 months? □No

-been hired by the Offeror within the last 12 months? □Yes

-□No

-If you have answered YES to any question in Part II above, please provide an explanation including:

-Name of employee

-Position previously held (if applicable)

-Position currently held (if applicable)

-Disclosed person(s) involved in the preparation of the Offer? \Box Yes \Box No

-Disclosed person(s) involved in the expected scope of work in the

-subcontract? □Yes □No
+5. have any debts owed or payable to your firm? □Yes □No you have answered YES to any questions in Part I above, please ovide an explanation including: • Name(s) of employee(s): Position(s): Nature of the financial interest(s): Value of the financial interest(s): Disclosed person(s) involved in the preparation of the Offer? □Yes □No Disclosed person(s) to be involved in the expected scope of work in the subcontract? □Yes □No II.
+Has any employee or former employee of USAID LinkSME or of Agency for Enterprise Development (AED) under Ministry of Planning and Investment: 1. been offered or promised any employment at, stock or ownership in, or other financial benefit from your firm within the previous 12 months? □Yes □No 2. been hired by the Offeror within the last 12 months? □Yes □No u have answered YES to any question in Part II above, please de an explanation including: • Name of employee Position previously held (if applicable) Position currently held (if applicable) Disclosed person(s) involved in the preparation of the Offer? □Yes □No Disclosed person(s) involved in the expected scope of work in the subcontract? □Yes □No

-Is any officer, employee, consultant, or contractor of your firm who is involved in the preparation of your Offer, or may be involved in the provision of services to IESC under any subcontract:

-related, whether by birth, adoption, marriage, or de facto life partnership

-to any employee of USAID LinkSME? □Yes
+III.
+Is any officer, employee, consultant, or contractor of your firm who is involved in the preparation of your Offer, or may be involved in the provision of services to IESC under any subcontract: related, whether by birth, adoption, marriage, or de facto life partnership to any employee of USAID LinkSME? □Yes □No related, whether by birth, adoption, marriage, or de facto life partnership to any employee of [Agency for Enterprise Development (AED) under Ministry of Planning and Investment (MPI)]? □Yes □No NOTE: You are required to consult with relevant officers, employees, consultants or contractors of your firm to ensure that a full disclosure is made.

-□No

-related, whether by birth, adoption, marriage, or de facto life partnership to any employee of Agency for Enterprise Development (AED) under the Ministry of Planning and Investment (MPI)? □Yes □No

-NOTE: You are required to consult with relevant officers, employees, consultants or contractors of your firm to ensure that a full disclosure is made.
 IESC reserves the right to verify whether such consultation has taken place.

-If you have answered YES to any question in Part III above, please provide an explanation including:

-Name of employee(s)

-Name of family relation(s)

-Nature of relationship(s)

-Position of employee(s)

-Position of family relation(s)

-Disclosed person(s) involved in the preparation of the Offer? □Yes □No

-Disclosed person(s) involved in the expected scope of work in the subcontract? □Yes □No

-USAID LinkSME mitigation comments:

-Senior Management comments (if referred):
+If you have answered YES to any question in Part III above, please provide an explanation including: Name of employee(s) Name of family relation(s) Nature of relationship(s) Position of employee(s) Position of family relation(s) Disclosed person(s) involved in the preparation of the Offer?
+Disclosed person(s) involved in the expected scope of work in the subcontract? □Yes □No USAID LinkSME mitigation comments: USAID LinkSME Senior Management comments (if referred):

-I, the undersigned, am duly authorized to make the disclosures on behalf of the undermentioned firm and acknowledge that in doing so the disclosures given herein are complete and accurate and that all necessary consultations with relevant officers, employees, consultants and contractors of the firm have been undertaken.

-Duly Authorized Signatory of [INSERT NAME OF FIRM] Date Reviewer Signature Date Senior Management Signature (only if referred) Date
+I, the undersigned, am duly authorized to make the disclosures on behalf of the undermentioned firm and acknowledge that in doing so the disclosures given and that all necessary consultatio tants and contractors of the firm ha Duly Authorized Signatory of [INSERT NAME OF FIRM] Date For USAID LinkSME use: Reviewer Signature Date Senior Management Signature (only if referred)